mwiedmann/pixeus/README.md

-# Commander X16 Graphics Test
+# Pixeus - A game for the Commander X16
-This is a program for the [Commander X16](https://cx16forum.com/) system written in C. The purpose is to learn how the sprite hardware and other graphics functions work on the X16.
-The main goal is to ultimately create a full game.
+This is a game for the [Commander X16](https://cx16forum.com/) system written in C. The original purpose was to learn how the sprite hardware and other graphics functions work on the X16.
+The end result is Pixeus, a platformer with colorful pixel/line graphics.

 ## What is the Commander X16
 In a nutshell, the X16 is a new 8-bit system based on the 65c02 processor (popular in many 80s/90s systems like the C64 and NES).
 It is a spiritual successor to the C64/C128 and even boots into a very similar BASIC prompt.
 It is NOT compatible with those systems though as the X16 includes a more advanced graphics/sound chip.
 The goal is to have a better supported 8-bit system for folks to hack on.
 There is an emulator for developing on, and actual hardware will be available in the near future.